Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Sharp bounds and efficient estimation

-In this section, we derive a statistically efficient estimator for our sharp upper bound $V^{+,*}(\pi)$ of the value function $V(\pi)$.
-Statistically efficient estimators are desirable because they achieve the \emph{lowest possible variance among all unbiased estimators} \cite{Hines2022,Kennedy.2022}.
+In this section, we derive a semi-parametrically efficient estimator for our sharp upper bound $V^{+,*}(\pi)$ of the value function $V(\pi)$. semi-parametrically efficient estimators are desirable because they achieve the \emph{lowest possible variance among all unbiased estimators} \citep{Hines2022,Kennedy.2022}.

 In order to derive such an estimator of $V^{+,*}(\pi)$, we first need to decompose the estimand $Q^{\pm,*}(a,x)$ in Proposition~\ref{prop:sharp_value}.